 \subsection{Set Up and Notation}

-We consider a standard and complete SW-CRT with $I$ clusters, $J$ equally spaced periods, and $K_{ij}$ individuals per cluster-period.
+We consider a standard, complete SW-CRT with $I$ clusters, $J$ equally spaced periods, and $K_{ij}$ individuals per cluster-period.
 To deliver key ideas, we focus on a cross-sectional design, where different individuals are observed in each cluster over time.
-All clusters are in the control condition when $j = 1$ and the treatment condition when $j = J$.
-Let $Y_{ijk}$ be the observed outcome for the $k$-th individual $(k = 1, \ldots, K_{ij})$ from the $i$-th cluster $(i = 1, \ldots, I)$ in the $j$-th period $(j = 1, \ldots, J)$, and $Z_{ij}$ be the binary treatment indicator which is equal to 1 when the $i$-th cluster in the $j$-th period is under intervention and 0 otherwise.
-There are $Q = J-1$ intervention sequences and the number of clusters in the $q$-th sequence $(q = 1, \ldots, Q)$ is $I_q$ with $\sumq I_q = I$.
-If the $i$-th cluster is in the $q$-th sequence, where the intervention starts at the $(q+1)$-th period, then its treatment indicator vector is $\bfZ_i = (Z_{i1}, \ldots, Z_{iJ})$ with $Z_{ij} = 0$ for $1 \leq j \leq q$ and $Z_{ij} = 1$ for $q < j \leq J$.
-For SW-CRTs with continuous recruitment, we let $t_{ijk} \in (j-1, j]$ be the exact recruitment time for the $k$-th individual from the $i$-th cluster in the $j$-th period.
-Note that under a cross-sectional design, the period $j$ is uniquely determined by the recruitment time itself, so the subscript $j$ is auxiliary; nonetheless, we keep this index to facilitate discussion of recruitment patterns across different cluster-periods in Section \ref{sec:heterogeneity}.
-In practice, routinely collected information (such as calendar date or days since trial initiation) can be mapped to $t_{ijk}$.
-The fractional part of $t_{ijk}$ represents the proportion of the period $j$ that has elapsed until enrollment.
-For example, suppose the $k$-th individual from the $i$-th cluster is enrolled on the day 30 of a trial in which the first period (i.e, $j = 1$) spans the initial 60 days, then $t_{i1k} = 0.5$.
-Similar standardization procedures can be used when such recruitment-time information is available.
+All clusters are in the control condition when $j = 1$ and in the intervention condition when $j = J$.
+Let $Y_{ijk}$ denote the observed outcome for the $k$-th individual $(k = 1, \ldots, K_{ij})$ from the $i$-th cluster $(i = 1, \ldots, I)$ in the $j$-th period $(j = 1, \ldots, J)$, and let $Z_{ij}$ be the binary treatment indicator equal to 1 when the $i$-th cluster in the $j$-th period is under intervention and 0 otherwise.
+There are $Q = J-1$ intervention sequences, and the number of clusters in the $q$-th sequence $(q = 1, \ldots, Q)$ is $I_q$ with $\sumq I_q = I$.
+If the $i$-th cluster belongs to the $q$-th sequence, where the intervention begins at the $(q+1)$-th period, then its treatment indicator vector is $\bfZ_i = (Z_{i1}, \ldots, Z_{iJ})$ with $Z_{ij} = 0$ for $1 \leq j \leq q$ and $Z_{ij} = 1$ for $q < j \leq J$.
+For SW-CRTs with continuous recruitment, we let $t_{ijk} \in (j-1, j]$ denote the exact recruitment time for the $k$-th individual from the $i$-th cluster in the $j$-th period.
+Under a cross-sectional design, the period $j$ is uniquely determined by the recruitment time itself, making the subscript $j$ auxiliary; nonetheless, we retain this index to facilitate the discussion of recruitment patterns across different cluster-periods in Section~ \ref{sec:heterogeneity}.
+In practice, routinely collected information (such as calendar date or days since trial initiation) can be mapped to $t_{ijk}$, where the fractional part of $t_{ijk}$ represents the proportion of period $j$ that has elapsed at the time of enrollment.
+For example, if the $k$-th individual from the $i$-th cluster is enrolled on day 30 of a trial in which the first period (i.e., $j = 1$) spans the initial 60 days, then $t_{i1k} = 0.5$.
+Similar standardization procedures can be applied when such recruitment-time information is available.